What is a branding shoot? Why do does one matter for your business?

 Props can be very useful when it comes to telling your story.

-If you are a blogger, then most likely you spend a lot of time with a laptop or your phone.
+If you are an influencer or blogger, then you probably spend a lot of time with a laptop or your phone.
 So these two items would be perfect props for your shoot.

 It’s important to share some personal things since you are your brand.
 And people like buying from people they know, like, and trust.

-It is super important that you know exactly what you need when it comes to photos before you arrive at your shoot.
+It is so important that you know exactly what you need when it comes to photos before your actual photoshoot.
+That’s why planning is paramount when it comes to a branding shoot.

 You do not want to go through the entire shoot and end up with photos you can’t use so make sure you know the size and orientation for your website.

-Make sure that whoever you hire, they work with you to get you exactly what you need, they help you feel confident and make the shoot lots of fun!
+Make sure that whoever you hire, they help you with planning, they work with you to get you exactly what you want, and make your shoot fun!

 I would love to help tell the story of you and your brand through photos!